As I have established previously. Over half a century after the Church abandoned cultural domains due to fear of man, we’re living in the results.

 Forth, we must recover the true meaning and purpose of politics:

 Currently, in the West, we have a new understanding and redefinition of ‘politics’.
 If you take a moment to ask people what they mean when they say, ‘politics’, their definition sounds nothing like the traditional meaning.

-I submit to you the modern description of ‘politics’ sounds more like what I call “sectarian tribalism” masquerading as politics.
+I submit to you the modern description of ‘politics’ sounds more like “sectarian tribalism” masquerading as politics.
 Melding the two definitions, “Sectarian Tribalism” is excessive devotion to a party or group that is marked by loyalty to one group over others expressing negative sentiments (or hatred) of outsiders.

 Therefore, we must recover the true meaning and purpose of politics.
 Let’s focus on three teleological questions.
-Teleology is a fancy word that means ‘purpose’.
-When we know what something is for (it’s purpose), we can properly understand its relationship to reality.
+Teleology means ‘purpose’.
+When we know something’s purpose, we can properly understand its use and relationship to reality.
 Chainsaws and scalpels both cut things.
 However, they have two very different purposes.
 Here are three questions that help us drill down into the purpose of government, politics, and the church.

 Politics describes the governing activities of humans in society for good or for ill.
 Either political activity cultivates, promotes and protects righteousness, justice, peace, and human flourishing or it promotes evil and death.
 Politics can be used for either purpose.
 But, politics is not an end in itself, it is merely a means.
 The means and the ends should be equally important to the thoughtful Christian.

 Fifth, we can look to our Bibles for examples of political activity for guidance.